Menu

 Daily Structure Y3/4 Quarter

-8.45 entrance through main gate, met by SMT/Mentor, guided to stairs by LSO, hand gel applied, keep to left up stairs on way to class.
+8.45 entrance through main gate, met by SMT/Mentor, guided to stairs by LSO, keep to left up stairs on way to class.

 10.30 playtime: